cordarei/ptb.py/README.md

-# PTB Tools
+# PTB.py

 **Author:** Joseph Irwin

-Some tools for reading trees from Penn Treebank-formatted files in Python.
+A Python module for reading, writing, and transforming trees in the Penn Treebank format.
+The command-line interface implements transformations commonly used to prepare trees for input to a parser, and supports output in several formats as well.

 ## Permissions